quarkus-qe/quarkus-test-framework/README.md

 }
 ```

 This mimics the usage of the `@QuarkusTest` or `@QuarkusIntegrationTest` from the Quarkus framework.
-Plus, it has all the benefits of using this test framework like easy logging, tracing, etc. This behaviour can be disabled by setting `ts.global.create.service.by.default=false`.
+Plus, it has all the benefits of using this test framework like easy logging, tracing, etc. This behaviour can be disabled by setting `ts.global.generated-service.enabled=false`.

 Another more complex scenario could include a few Quarkus instances: